Logo, company name

 Oakland 2030

-Developed Oakland 2030 website: hosted our online climate action survey (received over 800 responses), a portal to leave comments directly on the draft plan, and announcements for upcoming events.
+Developed Oakland 2030 website to host our online presence.
+The website hosted our climate action survey, which received over 800 responses, included a portal to leave comments directly on the draft plan, and shared announcements for upcoming events, including Climate Equity Work Days co-hosted by local Oakland nonprofits and community groups.

 IN THE PRESS